An optimally functioning brain keeps all our faculties ticking. Naini Setalvad lists a number of foods to boost various aspects of brain function.

 Leafy vegetables: When we have low levels of iron in our system, we tend to become more forgetful.
 Our best source of iron is leafy vegetables like spinach, fenugreek, amaranth, and dill leaves.
 These are high in iron and have the ability to lower mental deterioration and risks of dementia.

-Coconut: Today, the whole world is talking about the importance of coconut and its oil, something that we in India have known and revered for centuries.
-70 per cent of the grey matter in our brains is made up of fatty acids, which are found in coconuts.
-It is no wonder that South India is known for its brain power as coconut and its oil are featured abundantly in their diet.
+Coconut: All the auspicious ceremonies in India are never conducted without a coconut.
+Today, the whole world is talking about the importance of coconut and its oil, something that we in India have known and revered for centuries.
+70 per cent of the gray matter in our brains is made up of fatty acids, which are found in coconuts.
+It is no wonder that the southern part of India is known for its brain power as coconut and its oil are featured abundantly in their diet.

 Salt: Optimum intake of sodium (in the form of salt) helps prevent short term memory loss and confusion.
 However, rock salt and sea salt are better options than table salt; so, switch over to these in your food.

 Water: Keeping yourself well hydrated is directly proportional to your smooth cognitive functioning.
-It is your best option for hydrating yourself, followed by coconut water.
-Water revives and serves as the best ‘pick-me-up’.
+Hence, water needs to be your best option for hydrating yourself, followed by coconut water.
+Water leaves you feeling content, revived, and serves as the best ‘pick-me-up’.

-Sunlight, exercise, and fresh air: It is scientifically proven that these three components are important to maintain and improve brain function.
+Sunlight, exercise, and fresh air: Although these three are not foods, it is scientifically proven that all three are important to maintain and improve brain function.
 Sunlight provides you with much needed Vitamin D3, which makes you feel fresh.
-Exercise keeps your brain active and alert, while fresh air gives direct oxygen to the brain, which is needed for its proper functioning.
+Exercise keeps your brain active and alert, whereas fresh air gives direct oxygen to the brain, which is needed for its proper functioning.

-Vitamins: Vitamins D3 and B12 are both evenly linked to good brain operation and memory upkeep.
-See that your levels are optimum.
+Vitamins: Vitamin D3 and Vitamin B12 are both evenly linked to good brain operation and memory upkeep.
+See that you keep your levels at an optimum.

-Alcohol: Alcohol consumption leads to moments that you don’t remember due to foggy brains.
+Alcohol: Alcohol has never had a good association with its name as it leads to moments that you don’t remember due to foggy brains.
 It dulls your mind while making you violent and abusive to a level where you don’t know what is happening within and around you.

-Processed foods: These are made from heavily refined ingredients as well as additives and chemicals.
-Processed foods, like bread, cheese, packaged meats and sauces, etc, stimulate dopamine, a feel-good transmitter, which can lead to excessive food cravings and addictions.
-Multiple scientific researches have proven that consuming processed foods and aerated drinks is linked to chronic diseases.
+Processed foods: This kind of food is made from heavily refined ingredients as well as additives and chemicals.
+Processed foods, unlike whole foods, stimulate dopamine, a feel-good transmitter, which can lead to excessive food cravings and addictions.
+Multiple scientific researches have proven that eating processed foods is linked to chronic diseases.

 Sugar: Sugar has found inadvertent acceptance in our regular diet because of its excessive usage.
-It is tasty, satisfying, and irresistible.
+People consider sugar as tasty, satisfying, and irresistible.
 However, I describe it as addictive, toxic, and deadly.
 Sugar has the same hedonic effect on your brain as any other drug; it makes you dependent on it.
-Diseases like diabetes, Alzheimer’s and cancer have their roots in the over-consumption of sugar.
+Not only diabetes but deadly diseases like Alzheimer’s and cancer also have their roots in the over-consumption of sugar.

 1 cup walnuts, shelled